-- Our teaching is research-led and informed by the latest education theories. - The majority of our courses are delivered entirely online, so they can be completed from anywhere in the world, at any time, enabling flexibility to suit students' individual needs. - Students may progress from individual certificates of proficiency through to postgraduate certificate, postgraduate diploma, masters and doctoral qualifications. - Our Cardiac ultrasound, MRI, Nuclear Medicine and Ultrasound programmes are accredited by the New Zealand Medical Radiation Technologists Board (MRTB) and provide a route to registration.
+- Our teaching is research-led and informed by the latest education theories. - The majority of our courses are delivered entirely online, so they can be completed from anywhere in the world, at any time, enabling flexibility to suit students' individual needs. - Students may progress from individual certificates of proficiency through to postgraduate certificate, postgraduate diploma, masters and doctoral qualifications. - Our MRI, ultrasound and nuclear medicine programmes are accredited by the New Zealand Medical Radiation Technologists Board (MRTB) and provide a route to registration.

 A major feature of postgraduate study is a requirement for self-directed learning.
-This is achieved through assignments, readings, seminar presentations and online discussions.
+This is achieved through assignments, reading, seminar presentations and online discussions.
 Study at postgraduate level means making a commitment to both professional and personal development as well as to new and challenging academic work.
-Postgraduate study is about investigating, analysing, critically evaluating, reflecting and responding to the challenges posed by practise and the academic environment.
+Postgraduate study is about investigating, analysing, critically evaluating, reflecting and responding to the challenges posed by practice and the academic environment.